jeffreykegler/old_kollos/notes/misc/linear.md

 or *memoable*,
-if one of its recursion symbols ends at that location, and would produces a completion in the Earley set at that location.
+if one of its recursion symbols ends at that location, and produces a completion in the Earley set at that location.
 A right recursion is *fully memoable* if and only if it is memoable at the location of all of its recursion